Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Conclusion

-Hiring a personal protection officer or bodyguard from a professional security company can provide additional security and help navigate cultural differences.
+Hiring a personal protection officer or bodyguard from a professional security company can provide additional security and help navigate cultural differences — and is more relevant than ever during the current crisis.

 More Information on Private Security in Dubai